cgpoh/rfcs/active/000-spark-streaming-sink-source-platform.md

 ## Summary

-Allows configuration of Spark structured streaming sink and source platform.
+Allows configuration of the data platform for Spark Structured Streaming sources and sinks.

 ## Motivation